Stilmant/ChronoClean/docs/IMPLEMENTATION_SPEC_v0.3.1.md

 - Verification is **opt-in** and can take as long as needed.
 - Cleanup is **never automatic** and must be explicitly requested.
 - Partial cleanup is supported (e.g., “70% verified OK” → delete only those).
-- If a source file cannot be mapped to a destination file, it is **not eligible** for deletion.
+- If a source file cannot be verified as present in the destination (by hash), it is **not eligible** for deletion.

 ---